Manaslu Circuit Trek

 • Hotel and Meals in Kathmandu

-• Necessary porter for the trip
+• Necessary porter for the trip ( USD 300 for entire trip)

 • Travel insurance for your trek

-• Any others expenses
+• Any other expenses

 Add-Ons & Options